You can find here the temporary program of ECPA2019. This program is not in its final form.

 Presented by Dyrmann, M.

-Implications of herbicide dose-response relationships for robotic weed control of field vegetables
+Implications of dose-response relationships of herbicide droplet applications for leaf-specific weed control in leeks

 Presented by Koukiasas, N.